wavefrontHQ/docs/pages/doc/dashboards_variables.md

 <td width="80%">
 Dashboard variables and global filters are excellent ways of focusing the metrics that a dashboard displays.
 <ul>
-<li>A user with Dashboard permissions can <strong>add or edit variables</strong> for a dashboard and save the changes.  </li>
+<li>A user with <strong>Dashboards</strong> permission can <strong>add or edit variables</strong> for a dashboard and save the changes.  </li>
 <li>All users can <strong>set variables</strong> for a dashboard.
 The change applies to all charts in that dashboard.</li>
 <li>All users can create <strong>global filters</strong> - key-value pairs for filtering dashboard results. </li>
 <li> All users can include dashboard variables in queries.
 The query uses the current value of the variable.</li>
 </ul>
 {% include note.html content="All Wavefront users can examine all dashboards and charts unless an individual dashboard is protected through access control.
 All users can make temporary changes.
-To save changes to dashboards and charts you must have [Dashboard permission](permissions_overview.html)."%}
+To save changes to dashboards and charts you must have the [**Dashboards** permission](permissions_overview.html)."%}
 </td>
 <td width="20%"><a href="dashboards_variables_v1.html"><img src="/images/classic_button.png" alt="click here for the classic doc"/></a></td>
 </tr>